 Tent footprints can greatly extend the functional life of your tent.
 Considering a backpacking tent can cost $300 or more, a $40-50 or less footprint might just be worth it.

-When the footprint wears out it can easily be replaced at a comparably low price tag compared to your tent.
+When the footprint wears out it can easily be replaced at a much lower price tag compared to your tent.

 Footprints Are Useful For Other Things Too